avirakesh/bedside-pi/README.md

     Go to http://localhost/ on a broswer in your Pi.
 You should see the clock working and the weather set to their default values.

-  4. (Optional) Ensure that PHP scripts have write permission:
+  4. If you want notification mirroring, ensure that PHP scripts have write permission:

-    Ensure that the PHP scripts have write permission on you server.
-Write permission is needed to write to the [notification.json](notification.json) and the [key.txt](key.txt)

-    These are used for notification mirroring.

 ####3.
 Setting up weather (or removing it)